Challenge to White Fang: Production

+Following the high box office returns of White Fang (1973), producer Giulio Sbarigia conceived a follow-up with director Lucio Fulci returning to direct.
+Actors Franco Nero, Virna Lisi and John Steiner from the earlier film returned from the first film in Challenge to White Fang.
 The lead role of young Bill Tarwater was created because the father of the young girl who played Mitsah in the first film would not let her star in a second film.
 As a result, Mitsah is killed at the beginning and child star Renato Cestiè then takes over as the protagonist.